noplacenoaddress/OpenBSD/README.md

 The default `root` password in our `install.conf` file is `123456789`.
 But it is encrypted as `$2b$10$4tPKeRmxVyffVkrQMve70.CiPmE28khH9UXiuSYpzAKbZrOfQq0Pm`.

-The default uid 1000 user is `taglio`, my nickname and unix user.
+The default `uid 1000` user is `taglio`, my nickname and unix user.
 You can update `installation/install-vps` file with your.
-I also specify my `ed25519` ssh key that I've got generated with s`sh-keygen -t ed25519 -C "taglio@telecom.lobby"`as you can appreciate in the configuration file:
+I also specify my `ed25519` ssh key that I've got generated with `ssh-keygen -t ed25519 -C "taglio@telecom.lobby"`as you can appreciate in the configuration file:

 `Public ssh key for user = ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIKG4yMhKX37SXV8LGDuVe4r1PBSS5HOWb6jFpNiG3cvW taglio@telecom.lobby`

+*Please update this file with your specifications forking my repository*.

 After the reboot login in the new node and change the password and upgrade the system with `syspatch`.